Wednesday, December 17, 2008

 Dinner: My host fam is determined to celebrate Rosh Hashanah, even though they are Catholic and I refused to go to synagogue.
 We're having apples, honey, Challah, roast chicken and salad.
 Suzanna, the of-indigenous-origin housekeeper, said Happy New Year in Hebrew to me this afternoon and I almost fell over; apparently she worked for a Jewish family for 10 years.

-for you, J-Man.
+This one's for you, J-Man.

 Blood Orange